StevenClontz/explore-go-first/README.md

 A static web app for exporing [Go First Dice](http://gofirstdice.ericharshbarger.org) in your browser.

+## Dice Assets

+Assets in `static/dice` taken from WikiMedia and used under GNU Free Documentation License, Version 1.2.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: